 Follow the “install the source and build locally” installation instructions from the Github repo.
-Summary of steps; apt-get git build-essentials libglib2.0-dev, clone the gamnes repo and checkout the NordicThingy52 branch, enter the bluepy folder and run setup.py build, then run sudo setup.py install.
+Summary of steps; apt-get git build-essentials libglib2.0-dev, clone the github repo, enter the bluepy folder and run setup.py build, then run sudo setup.py install.

 When the “Installation” instructions "To install the source and build locally" have been completed, the easiest way to run the Thingy:52 Python example is to enter the bluepy folder within the bluepy folder, and then run (replacing MAC_ADDRESS with your actual mac address):